 CNBC's Tyler Mathisen looks ahead to what are likely to be next week's top business and financial stories.
-Can banks be too big to manage?
-New data on the housing recovery comes next week and Microsoft holds an Xbox event this week.
+Will Tuesday be another up day?
+And more housing data is on the way, as earnings season comes to a close.

 Same-store sales dropped at Abercrombie & Fitch in its first quarter.
 Stacey Widlitz of S.W.
 Retail Advisors, discusses how to play the stock now.
 And Sapna Maheshwari of BuzzFeed explains her claim that top execs at the retailer are concerned about its CEO's amount of power within the company.

 ATHENS, Greece-- The National Bank of Greece has reported first-quarter profits of 27 million euros with a strong performance by its Turkish unit, Finansbank, keeping the group profitable.
 NBG, Greece's largest bank, on Friday said Finansbank had earned 155 million euros in the first three months of 2013, a 23 percent increase from that quarter in 2012..

 Titan Machinery Inc. shares fell Friday after the agricultural and construction equipment seller said that it expects to post disappointing first-quarter results and lowered its full-year earnings forecast.
 Titan now expects to post a loss of 1 to 3 cents per share for the quarter on revenue of $440 million.